kz55/Modeling-hw3/README.md

 Because the ngram selection process did not remove the most common phrases (unlike the media bias paper), many "administrative" phrases, such as "claim time", were included in the analysis.

-**Still, based on the model, we see that phrases like "cut medicare" and "energy cost" are predictive of a somewhat liberal ideology.**
+**Still, based on the model, we see that phrases like "cut medicare" and "energy cost" are predictive of a somewhat conservative ideology.**

 For trigrams, the coefficients are more numerous.
 They include: